kapouer/site-inspector-backend-pg/README.md

-# sittin-pg
+# site-inspector-backend-pg
-A postgres backend for sittin
+A postgres backend for site-inspector